Kikiorz/test-Chronos/README.md

-# Chronos
+# Chronos: A Physics-Informed Full-History Framework for Non-Markovian Long-Horizon Manipulation

-Official implementation of **Chronos: A Physics-Informed Full-History Framework for Non-Markovian Long-Horizon Manipulation**.
+This is the official implementation of our paper, which has been submitted to **IEEE Transactions on Robotics (T-RO)**.

 [arXiv](https://arxiv.org/abs/2606.30318) | [Code](https://github.com/yulinzhouZYL/Chronos)